 The broadest publication on the federal level is Daseinsvorsorge im demografischen Wandel zukunftsfähig gestalten, which is the result of cooperation between the Federal Government and the Federal States of Eastern Germany.
-Like on the national level, suggestions, measures and guidelines are formulated on how to adapt fields like employment, education, health services and administration to demographic change.
+Like the national level, suggestions, measures and guidelines are formulated on how to adapt fields like employment, education, health services and administration to demographic change.
 Furthermore strategic aims are formulated on the basis of guidelines.
 The recommended procedures address local authorities, companies and the civil society.

 The aspect of less and less public finances and thus the application of alternative financing models are addressed in some publications (e.g. Landesentwicklungsplan 2025 Thüringen, Demografietest Sachsen).

-The following section bundles strategic documents and initiatives that have been introduced in the two Federal States that are involved in the ADAPT2DC project.
+The following section bundles strategic documents and initiatives that have been introduced in the two Federal States - Thuringia and Bavaria.